As the world watched...

 The story did not end on September 25.
 The Little Rock Nine endured much hostility during the 1957-1958 school year.
 Even after that school year was over, the drama continued as the high schools were closed during 1958-1959 in an effort to keep them segregated.
 Once the schools reopened, there were still efforts to delay the full integration of Little Rock schools.

 Likewise, there was an immense amount of effort leading up to the Little Rock Nine entering into the school.
 Work by the NAACP both nationally and within Arkansas laid the groundwork for that day.

-During September 2017, there will be a series of events that will look back at the events of September 1957.
-They will also examine the work that led up to the integration of Little Rock Central High.
-In addition, the programs will look at the impact of the 1957-1958 school year over the past six decades.
+During September 2017, there was a series of events that looked back at the events of September 1957.
+They examined the work that led up to the integration of Little Rock Central High.
+In addition, the programs looked at the impact of the 1957-1958 school year over the past six decades.